 - M5: acute monocytic leukemia (AMoL).

 - M6: acute erythroid leukemia (AEL).

 - M6a: erythroleukemia.

 - M6b: pure erythroid leukemia.

 In 2002, the WHO proposed a new classification system that incorporated diagnostic cytogenetic information and more reliably correlated with outcome.
 In this classification, patients with t(8;21), inv(16), t(15;17), and those with MLL translocations, which collectively constituted nearly half of the cases of childhood AML, were classified as “AML with recurrent cytogenetic abnormalities.”
 This classification system also decreased the bone marrow percentage of leukemic blast requirement for the diagnosis of AML from 30% to 20%; an additional clarification was made so that patients with recurrent cytogenetic abnormalities did not need to meet the minimum blast requirement to be considered AML.[9-11] In 2008, WHO expanded the number of cytogenetic abnormalities linked to AML classification, and for the first time included specific gene mutations (CEBPA and NPM mutations) in its classification system.
-(Refer to the WHO classification of myeloid leukemias section of this summary for more information.)
 Such a genetically based classification system links AML class with outcome and provides significant biologic and prognostic information.
 With new emerging technologies aimed at genetic, epigenetic, proteomic, and immunophenotypic classification, AML classification will likely evolve and provide informative prognostic and biologic guidelines to clinicians and researchers.

 WHO classification of AML

 - AML with recurrent genetic abnormalities:

 - AML with t(9;11)(p22;q23), MLLT3(AF9)-MLL.